Josh Jung Player Props: Rangers vs. Astros

 - The Astros pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros have the top team ERA among all league pitching staffs (3.57).
+- The Astros have the first-ranked team ERA among all MLB pitching staffs (3.56).

-- The Astros rank 15th in baseball in home runs given up (88 total, 1.1 per game).
+- Astros pitchers combine to rank 14th in baseball in home runs allowed (90 total, 1.1 per game).

-- The Astros are sending Blanco (1-0) to the mound for his fifth start of the season.
-He is 1-0 with a 4.63 ERA and 37 strikeouts in 35 2/3 innings pitched.

-- The right-hander's most recent appearance was on Saturday against the Los Angeles Dodgers, when he went six innings, surrendering three earned runs while giving up two hits.
+- The righty's most recent appearance came on Sunday against the Los Angeles Dodgers, when he threw six innings, surrendering one earned run while allowing three hits.

-- In 13 games this season, the 29-year-old has amassed an ERA of 4.63, with 9.5 strikeouts per nine innings.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.